The Product Roadmap vs. the Marketing Roadmap

 Programs (some organizations refer to these as “campaigns”) are laid out on the marketing roadmap in a similar way — usually for the next six months to a year.
 These schedules detail the work across different marketing functions (digital, advertising, content, communications) and, most likely, sales — as marketing is often tasked with helping this team sell the product.

-I wrote earlier that releases and programs are “containers” for work.
+Features and activities I wrote earlier that releases and programs are “containers” for work.
 Between the two teams, you will have product features and marketing activities.
 Think of these as the actual work items that need to be delivered to complete the release or program.

 A feature on a product roadmap represents the new or enhanced functionality that will deliver value to users.
 This will be specific and define details broken out into requirements.